byuitechops/d2l-to-canvas-conversion-tool/documentation/overview.md

 *Other Goals:*
 - Build a report when a course is converted of things that must be fixed by hand, errors flagged as the program ran, verbose, overall success, etc.
-- Thoroughly test each and every function, module, and bit of code used by this tool
+- Thoroughly test each and every function, module, and bit of code used by this tool.
-- Don't mess up
+- Don't mess up.

 ## Development Process
 After observing a course's lost content after converting with the tool as is, this process will be followed to help move this project along as quickly and efficiently as possible: